Wednesday’s Transactions, Writethru | Federal News Network

 CINCINNATI BENGALS — Signed HB Joe Mixon to a four-year contract extension through the 2024 season.

-DALLAS COWBOYS — Waived QB Clayton Thorson, OL Adam Redmond, WR Devin Smith, OT Pace Murphy, OT Mitch Hyatt and OT Wyatt Miller.
+DALLAS COWBOYS — Waived QB Clayton Thorson, WR Devin Smith, OT Pace Murphy and TE Charlie Taumoepeau.
+Waived/injured OTs Mitch Hyatt and Wyatt Miller .
+Released WR Devin Smith and C Adam Redmond.

 DETROIT LIONS — Signed T Taylor Decker to a multi-year contract extension.

-MINNESOTA VIKINGS — Waived RB Tony Brooks-James, LB Jordan Fehr, DE Stacy Keely and DE Anthony Zettel.
+MINNESOTA VIKINGS — Waived RB Tony Brooks-James, LBs Jordan Fehr, Quentin Poling and DE Stacy Keely.
+Released DE Anthony Zettel.
 Place DE Kenny Willekes on IR.

 NEW YORK GIANTS — Re-Signed C Jon Halapio.
 Signed WR Johnny Holton and LS Carson Tinker.
 Waived T Jackson Dennis.
-Waived DB Jaquarius Landrews.
-Waived TE Rysen John to IL.
+Waived/injured TE Rysen John and DB Jaquarius Landrews.

+NEW YORK JETS — Waived LB B.J.
+Bello and DT Sterling Johnson.

 SAN FRANCISCO 49ERS — Signed DL Cameron Malveaux to a one-year contract.